KSAL (AM)

 KSAL (1150 kHz "NewsRadio 1150") is a commercial AM radio station that broadcasts a news-talk radio format.
 Licensed to Salina, Kansas, it serves the Salina-Manhattan area.
 The station is owned by Christopher Miller, through licensee Meridian Media, LLC.

 KSAL is powered at 5,000 watts.
 By day it uses a non-directional antenna.
-But to protect other stations on 1150 AM from interference, at night it switches to a directional antenna with a four-tower array.
+To protect other stations on 1150 AM from interference, at night it switches to a directional antenna with a four-tower array.
 The transmitter is on North Woodward Road in New Cambria.
 Programming is also heard on 250 watt FM translator K294DI at 106.7 MHz in Salina.